jonsan21/GettingAndCleaningData-CourseProject/README.md

 colnames(mergedSubset)[1] <- "subject"
 write.table(mergedSubset,"tidydata.txt",row.names = FALSE)
 ```
-We then create a second, independent tidy data set with the average of each variable for each activity and each subject.
+We can then create a second, independent tidy data set with the average of each variable for each activity and each subject.
 (TASK 5)

 We use the summarise_each function with chaining from the dplyr package to do this in one line!

-We then write this tidy data to tidydata_mean.txt
+We write this tidy data to tidydata_mean.txt
 ```r
 tidydata <- mergedSubset %>% group_by(activitylabels, subject) %>% summarise_each(funs(mean))
 write.table(tidydata,"tidydata.txt",row.names = FALSE)